 I am always amazed how much people underestimate their ability to understand science.
-This is partly due to established scientists speaking in the their own “science – speak.”
+This is partly due to established scientists speaking in their own “science – speak.”
 One of the best teachers in history was a man named Michel Thomas who was a language educator – most famous for a BBC documentary where he taught French to high school students in 5 days.
-He said that it is the teachers responsibility, not the students aptitude that make the difference.
+He said that it is the teacher’s responsibility, not the student’s aptitude that makes the difference.
 Put another way – you have the aptitude and ability to learn things that you might not think you do.

 In this short post, you will know all you need to know about genetics to understand the science that follows in further posts.